AlexandreDecan/portion/README.md

 ### 2.0.0 (unreleased)

 #### Added
+ - An `adjacent` method to test whether two intervals are adjacent.
  - Infinities define a hash value.
  - `i.empty` to check for interval emptiness (replaces `i.is_empty()`).
  - `i.atomic` to check for interval atomicity (replaces `i.is_atomic()`).